shutej/meteor/README.md

 ##### non-core packages

-After checkout there are some not linked non-core packages like e.g. `npm-bcrypt`.
+After checkout there are some non-core packages not available like e.g. `npm-bcrypt`.
-You should add a link to the overall packages list unless you have a special concern.
+This fork sets the ENV VAR `PACKAGE_DIRS` to include the non-core packages automatically.
+If you have a special concern you have to set this ENV VAR with your preferred values before calling meteor.
+In that case the meteor starter will NOT add the non-core packages.
 Some meteor examples and applications may not work properly without those packages.

-    ./scripts/link-non-core-packages.sh

 If interested in details you find some more information about non-core packages at [meteor universal blog](http://meteor-universal.tumblr.com/post/111435518849/use-non-core-packages-for-your-meteor-apps)